-The question of whether diamond fluorescence is a positive or negative trait is actually quite a debated subject.
+The question of whether this is a positive or negative trait is actually quite a debated subject.
 There have been many different opinions on the matter which both argue very true statements.

-Whether diamond fluorescence will be considered a positive trait or not, will depend entirely on the color of the diamond and the color of the fluorescence.
+Whether this phenomenon should be considered a positive trait or not, will depend entirely on the color of the diamond and the color of the glow.

 Not all diamonds fluoresce, and ones that do can be measured.
 In general, the price will not be affected if it is a 'Faint' fluorescence and might be affected if it's 'Medium' (depends on the characteristics of the stone itself).
 However, if there is a 'Strong' or 'Very Strong' presence in the stone, the price will likely be reduced.

-What can be said with some certainty is that diamond fluorescence could, under the right lighting, actually add to lower grade diamonds while taking away from higher grade stones.
+What can be said with some certainty is that, under the right lighting, it can actually add to lower grade diamonds while taking away from higher grade stones.

 Fancy Colored Diamonds

-In most fancy colored diamonds, diamond fluorescence won’t significantly reduce the intensity of the stone.
-The fluorescence glow together with the combination of the diamond color can often complement each other.
-Under the right lighting, diamond fluorescence can actually help enhance the magic.
+In most fancy colored diamonds, the fluorescence might not actually reduce the intensity of the stone.
+Interestingly enough, the glow together with the combination of the diamond color, can often complement each other.
+Under the right lighting, this amazing phenomenon can actually help enhance the magic of the color.

 Finding a yellow diamond with fluorescence is actually quite common.
 However, the illumination level is usually quite faint.
 When purchasing a yellow diamond, be sure to speak with the vendor and ask what type of effect the fluorescence has on the stone.
 In certain cases it might not be noticeable.
 In others, it can give the stone a slight brownish tint or even a milky appearance.
 The benefit is that if the fluorescence is not visible, for a significantly reduced cost you can acquire a stone that looks no different from one without any fluorescence at all.